 It also has less than 2% of ascorbic acid, natural flavors stevia leaf extract, Paprika oleoresin (for color), soy lecithin, calcium pantothenate, pyridoxine HCL, riboflavin, thiamine mononitrate, biotin, vitamin B12.

 The Celltrient supplement- itself – does not appear to have any clinical research.
 In other words, it looks like Nestlé researchers have not published any studies to see if it does what it's said to do.
 But this does not mean it does not work.
 There IS research on the key ingredient, nicotinamide riboside (Tru Niagen).

 Tru Niagen Human Research Summary

-In this human trial, 24 middle aged and older people were given 1000 mg of nicotinamide riboside (Tru Niagen) for 6 weeks or a placebo.
-Results showed Tru Niagen significant elevated cellular NAD+ levels by 60% compared to a placebo.
+In this human trial, 24 middle-aged and older people were given 1000 mg of nicotinamide riboside (Tru Niagen) for 6 weeks or a placebo.
+Results showed Tru Niagen significantly elevated cellular NAD+ levels by 60% compared to a placebo.

 In this investigation, researchers gave 12 older men (70-80 years of age ) 1000 mg of nicotinamide riboside or a placebo for 3 weeks.
 Treatment with the supplement raised NAD metabolites in muscle and reduced markers of cell inflammation such as tumor necrosis factor and interleukin 6.
 Muscle strength in these men did not improve.
 Of interest, 4 of the men in this study reported an improvement in libido.
 More study of Tru Niagen and libido is needed.